- About HollandZorg

 3. Special/innovative agreements

 In addition to the existing service provisions of pharmacies, we can make arrangements about additional services.
 For instance, HollandZorg has made agreements about obtaining a certificate (quality mark), the efficient delivery of medication and the best possible collaboration with those GPs who generate the most prescriptions for the pharmacy.
-Other agreements include those about projects in the fields of therapy loyalty and medication assessments.

 4. More information